connectedagents-ai/adk-python/docs/prd/multi_agent_mcp_apify_prd.md

 - What is the required retention period for MCP call logs and outputs?
 - Should we support per-actor privacy labels (e.g., disallow PII extraction) that influence planner routing and audit requirements?
+- How do we align Apify storage locations with jurisdictional requirements (e.g., EU data residency) while preserving performance?